 Becoming Nike Tournament Of Champions Official Social Networking Partner

 Melvin: Amidst all of the programming learning I was able to convince Nike to let me be their official social networking partner.
 Now you’re talking about the biggest male and female basketball tournaments Nike ever has during a school year.
 During the summer it’s Peace Jam and other events but during the school year it’s by far the Nike Tournament Of Champions.
 When this happened, I didn’t have a webpage, I didn’t have anything.
-I was able to convince Nike with only a slide show presentation of what the app was going to look like, to be their office social networking partner.
+I was able to convince Nike with only a slide show presentation of what the app was going to look like, to be their official social networking partner.
 I went out to Arizona to the event and when I arrived it looked like the event was sponsored by Nike and Schollyme.
-They had these big jumbo screens side by side one being Nike logos and the other being Schollyme.
+They had these big jumbo screens side by side one being Nike logos and the other being Scholly me.

 Michaelson: How did you make this happen?
 I interrupted Melvin.
 I was going out of my mind.
-I needed Melvin to break down how he, with virtually nothing but a simple presentation made this idea of Schollyme blossoming so rapidly.
+I needed Melvin to break down how he, with virtually nothing but a simple presentation made this idea of Schollyme blossom so rapidly.